The Scheme will:

 - Discourage industry fragmentation where raw material supplies are constrained

-- Seafood SME and Food SME with an establishment license
+- Seafood Enterprise and Food Enterprise with an establishment license

-‘Collective’ is defined as two or more Seafood SMEs or an SME working with a Seafood Co-Operative or established Food SME under the framework of a formal written signed agreement and business plan, and which in the opinion of BIM are unrelated enterprises, pursuing a project for the collective benefit of the members of the collective.
+‘Collective’ is defined, for the purposes of this measure, as two or more seafood enterprises, or a seafood enterprise working with an established food enterprise, working together under the framework of a formal written signed agreement and business plan, and which in the opinion of BIM are unrelated enterprises, pursuing a project for the collective benefit of the members of the Collective.

 To be accepted as a Collective, the applicants must demonstrate to the satisfaction of the Project Approvals Board that each member of the Collective is contributing to the resources of the project, and is actively participating in the planning and conduct of the project.